We are grateful for the support of charitable trusts and foundations

 We do not receive any statutory funding and therefore the loyalty and generosity of charitable trusts and foundations is absolutely crucial to our work, each making a valuable contribution to the costs of funding our projects.

 If you are involved with a charitable trust or foundation and feel able to consider supporting Plant Heritage, we would welcome the opportunity to provide more background to our charity and our plans for the coming years.
-Please get in touch with James Clark for further information.
+Please get in touch with us for further information.